SLU-PP-332

 Risks & Safety

-Common: unknown (no human data).
-Serious: no human safety data exists, potential off-target effects of ERRα activation on estrogen-responsive tissues and metabolic pathways are completely unknown.
-Rare: unknown.
-Entirely preclinical compound.
-Not FDA approved.
+no human safety data exists, potential off-target effects on estrogen-responsive tissues and metabolic pathways are entirely unstudied.

 Research Papers